A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Introduction

+Although the AEU mechanism has a solid theoretical grounding \citep{Armstrong2006} it has also been accused of being an attempt to centralize decision-making on a European level.
+We are mainly interested in the effect of the non-binding nature.
+According to our best knowledge, no literature results are available about AEU-like non-binding allocation mechanisms for homogeneous goods, where the demand of buyers is aggregated, quantity-price offers are required from the side of sellers, and a price-ranking based matching is executed on multiple trading points simultaneously.

-The objective of this paper is to propose a quantitative modelling framework for describing the overbidding strategy in a non-binding demand aggregation/joint purchasing coordination platform with multiple delivery points (like AEU) and analysing its potential implications.
+The objective of this paper is therefore to propose a quantitative modelling framework for describing the overbidding strategy in a non-binding demand aggregation/joint purchasing coordination platform with multiple delivery points (such as AEU) and to analyse its potential implications.